-The Hinsdale, NH - Brattleboro, VT NH Route 119 Bridge Project bypasses two (2) bridges carrying NH Route 119 over the Connecticut River by constructing a new bridge approximately 1,000' downstream.
+The Hinsdale, NH - Brattleboro, VT VT/NH Route 119 Bridge Project bypasses two (2) existing historic truss bridges carrying VT/NH Route 119 over the Connecticut River by constructing a new bridge approximately 1,000' downstream.
 The Anna Hunt Marsh Bridge and the Charles Dana Bridge connect the Towns of Hinsdale, New Hampshire and Brattleboro, Vermont by way of a small island (Hinsdale Island) located in the Connecticut River.
 The bridges were originally constructed in 1920.
-The Project proposes a single new bridge to bypass the current bridges, leaving the historical structures to be maintained for use by pedestrians and bicyclists and for other recreational opportunities available on the island.
+The Project proposes a single new bridge to provide safer transportation of vehicles and freight by bypassing the current bridges, leaving the historical structures to be used by pedestrians and bicyclists and for other recreational opportunities available on the island.